uadmin/uadmin/docs/api.rst

         models.Expression{},
         models.Friend{},
     }

     // Loop the execution process based on the modelList count for i := range modelList {

         // Returns the reflection type that represents the dynamic type of i t := reflect.TypeOf(modelList[i])

-        // Calls the HideInDashboarder function to access the HideInDashboard() hideItem := modelList[i].(uadmin.HideInDashboarder).HideInDashboard()
+        // Calls the HideInDashboarder function to access the HideInDashboard
+        // function
+        hideItem := modelList[i].(uadmin.HideInDashboarder).HideInDashboard()

-        // Initializes the hidethismodel variable to assign the DashboardMenu hidethismodel := uadmin.DashboardMenu{
+        // Initializes the dashboardmenu variable to assign the DashboardMenu dashboardmenu := uadmin.DashboardMenu{

             // Returns the name of the model based on reflection
-            MenuName: strings.Join(helper.SplitCamelCase(t.Name()), " "),
+            MenuName: t.Name(),

             // Returns the boolean value based on the assigned return in the
             // HideInDashboard()
             Hidden:   hideItem,
         }

-        // Prints the information of the hidethismodel uadmin.Trail(uadmin.INFO, "MenuName: %s,  Hidden: %t", hidethismodel.MenuName, hidethismodel.Hidden) }
+        // Prints the information of the dashboardmenu uadmin.Trail(uadmin.INFO, "MenuName: %s,  Hidden: %t", dashboardmenu.MenuName, dashboardmenu.Hidden) }

 Go back to your application.
 Open the DashboardMenu then delete the Expressions and Friends model.